digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 This diagram provides a timeline for some of the earliest developed digital preservation standards.

 Notice that there are two "tracks": One for the OAIS, and another for TRAC for “Trustworthy Repositories Audit & Certification”.
-Though we will not be focusing specifically on TRAC today (I'll share why in a bit), you can see that TRAC and OAIS influenced one another over the course of time.
+Though we will not be focusing specifically on TRAC today, you can see that TRAC and OAIS influenced one another over the course of time.
+If you are ever curious about TRAC, I set aside a resource in the Course Reserves that details the audit process, checklist, and examples of institutions seeking TRAC certification.

 -->